bersling/tsmean-amp/README.md

 ```

-You will need to configure nginx accordingly
+You will need to configure nginx accordingly.

 Go to the `sites-available` directory, create a file called `tsmean`
 (replace `tsmean` with what suits your project), and put